coditerate/eedi-improve/README.md

 # eedi-improve
-This is an API project for a new feature  in the Eedi product, and spec out the data structures and the endpoints that will allow a frontend engineer to implement it.
+An API project for a new feature in the Eedi product-base, implementing the data structures and the endpoints that will allow a frontend engineer to implement it.

 ## improve feature
 - Teachers would like a new section that allows students to independently review and re-answer questions that they have previously answered incorrectly.